shivupa/polyquant/docs/source/user/install.rst

 * libmsym.
 * Libint2, recommended for normal builds.
 If CMake cannot find a system Libint2, it attempts to fetch the configured Polyquant ``libint`` branch.
+  Use a version of libint fetched from the Polyquant ``libint`` branch as it has been configured to work with the angular momentum ordering used by Polyquant.
 * Sphinx, Doxygen, Breathe, Exhale, m2r2, and a Sphinx theme when building documentation.
 * ``latexmk`` when building the PDF documentation target.